somexlab/fastddm/docs/source/build.rst

 .. tabs::

-   .. group-tab:: Linux and Mac OSX
+   .. group-tab:: Ubuntu and Mac OSX

-      Options can be set through the terminal by running the following command
+      Options can be set through the terminal by running the following command:

       .. code-block:: bash